First Steps

 To work with kamu

-you first need a workspace - this is where kamu will store the important information about datasets and the cached data.
+you first need a workspace.
+Workspace is where kamu will store important information about datasets and cached data.
 Let’s create one:

 One of the design principles of kamu

-manifest from the kamu-contrib repo which looks like this:
+We will use a DatasetSnapshot file from kamu-contrib repo that looks like this:

 kind: DatasetSnapshot